Yankees vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 55.3% of the games this season when they were the moneyline favorite (42-34).
+- The Yankees have won 42 of the 77 games they were favored on the moneyline this season (54.5%).

-- New York has gone 37-28 when it has played as moneyline favorites with odds of -125 or shorter (56.9% winning percentage).
+- New York has played three times as moneyline favorites with odds of -250 or shorter, and claimed a victory in each game.

-- The implied moneyline probablility for this matchup gives the Yankees a 55.6% chance to win.
+- Based on this game's moneyline, the Yankees have an implied win probability of 71.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!